 You probably have lots of questions about the effects of marijuana.
 We can answer some of those questions, but it’s also a good idea to talk to your doctor.

-For pregnant and breastfeeding women, we want to discourage and delay cannabis use.
-We know tetrahydrocannabinol (commonly referred to as THC) passes to the fetus through the placenta and to infants through breast milk.
-Find out about the risks here.
+If you are pregnant, thinking about becoming pregnant or breastfeeding, you should not use cannabis.
+Tetrahydrocannabinol (commonly referred to as THC) passes to the fetus through the placenta and to infants through breast milk.
+Check out this or find out about the risks here.

-Parents and mentors can have an impact on whether or not youth use marijuana.
+Parents and mentors in particular have a huge impact on whether or not youth use marijuana.
 Pre-teens, teens and youth in their early 20s often seek out new experiences and engage in risky behaviors, such as using cannabis.
-You can help prevent underage use by starting the conversation about cannabis with youth in your life, and make sure they are aware of potential consequences.
-Find resources here.
+You can help prevent underage use by starting an honest, open conversation about cannabis use and its potential consequences.

-There’s a lot to learn about marijuana now that it is legal in California.
-For additional information about cannabis regulations, health and research, check out the California Department of Public Health’s resources here.
+For additional information about cannabis regulations, health and research, check out the California Department of Public Health’s resources.

 To find more information on San Mateo County regulations and the County Cannabis Cultivation Ordinance, visit: http://planning.smcgov.org/commercial-cannabis-activity-license.

 You can find information on the county’s Alcohol and Other Drug Services here.